eclark15/database-processing-analysis/README.md

 ```

 ### 1c.
 Populate SQL Tables
 Used JSON to decode and load all of the tweet information into a dictionary called `tweetDict`.
 This is done using batching to load 500 tweets at a time to save on memory space.
-The python code reads through all of the Twitter data and loads it properly including NULLs when there is any missing data.
+The python code reads through all of the Twitter data, saves the data into a list called `tweetBatch` and loads it properly including NULLs when there is any missing data.

 **Sample Python Code for Tweets Table:**